Incredible Crisis: Development

 Incredible Crisis was developed by Polygon Magic.
-The design and script was done by Kenichi Nishi, a director at Skip Ltd. known for his unconventional approach to game production.
+The design and script was done by Kenichi Nishi, a director at Love-de-Lic and future co-founder of Skip Ltd. known for his unconventional approach to game production.
 The game's art director was Naozumi Yamaguchi, a former Human Entertainment employee who would later go on to work with Sega on projects such as Phantasy Star Universe.

 Titus Interactive acquired the rights to publish the game abroad, and introduced it as their only PlayStation title at the Electronic Entertainment Expo in 2000.
 Virgin Interactive obtained exclusive rights to distribute the game in Europe.
 Two minigames, which involve bomb disarming and karaoke respectively, were removed from the localized release of the game, reportedly because they relied too much on kanji and Japanese language, making them difficult to translate.
 The game's musical score was composed by the Tokyo Ska Paradise Orchestra.
 A CD titled Tondemo Crisis!
 Original Soundtrack, featuring 25 songs from the game, was released in Japan by Avex Trax on July 23, 1999.

 Reception

 According to Media Create sales records, the PlayStation version sold 70,760 units by the end of 1999, making it the 184th best-selling video game in Japan for that year.
 Also, Famitsu gave it a score of 29 out of 40.
 Elsewhere, the same console version received "favorable" reviews according to the review aggregation website Metacritic.
-Eric Bratcher of NextGen noted game's short length, but said that all players should play Incredible Crisis at least once.
+Eric Bratcher of NextGen said of the game, "It doesn't last long, but everyone on the planet should play Incredible Crisis at least once."

 The PlayStation version was a runner-up for GameSpot's annual "Best Game Story" and "Best Puzzle Game" awards among console games.
 It won the award for "Best Other Game" in both Editors' and Readers' Choice at IGN's Best of 2000 Awards, and was a runner-up for Story.
+The game was also nominated for the "Most Innovative Game of the Year" and "Game with the Most Laughs" awards at The Electric Playground's Blister Awards 2000, both of which went to Jet Grind Radio and Samba de Amigo, respectively.

 Jess Ragan of 1Up.com, in his retroactive review, felt that the game, for its time, was an innovative introduction to mini-game compilation titles.
-Ragan thought that Incredible Crisis was an important first step for this new genre of games, but with its wacky situations and hyperactive ska music, it was outclassed by Nintendo's Wario Ware series.
+"Incredible Crisis was an important first step for this new genre of games," Ragan stated.
+"But even with its wacky situations and hyperactive ska music, it's been badly outclassed by Nintendo's Wario Ware series."